sijokuruvilla/skg_blog/pages/connect.md

 # Staying connected

-> Not on LinkedIn
+> Private list

 Get on my private list to stay connected: [Contact book](https://www.sijokuruvilla.in/contact) <br>
 This is how I keep my professional network organised. <br>
 I'm also on Twitter, Instragram & Facebook.

-Not on LinkedIn.
+# Guidance

-# skg@sijokuruvilla.in
+> skg@sijokuruvilla.in

 * Best reached on email
 * I don't do connects <br>